Skip to main content

 Everything you need to know about Merideon.
 Can't find what you're looking for?
 Contact us →

-Merideon is an enterprise security platform for organizations that deploy AI agents alongside traditional network infrastructure.
-It provides three appliances — Security Office, IPAM, and AI Router — that govern AI agents, manage network addresses, and secure the network edge, working together as an integrated system.
+Merideon is an enterprise security platform for organizations that deploy AI agents.
+It provides two appliances — the Security Office (governance hub) and the Edge Router (enforcement layer) — that govern AI agents, enforce DNS and traffic policies, and secure the network edge, working together as an integrated two-appliance system.

 An AI agent is any AI-powered system that operates on your network — automated pipelines, LLM-powered tools, autonomous bots, monitoring agents, or any software that uses an AI model to take actions.
 If it's on your network and uses AI, Merideon can govern it.